vickumar1981/stringdistance/CONTRIBUTING.md

 ./test.sh
 ```

+---
 ### 4. Testing with a local Java/Scala project

 To test local changes against a java project, it is sometimes useful to publish the
-artifact locally, and then bring those changes into your `gradle` or `sbt` build.
+artifact locally, and then bring those changes into your `gradle` or `sbt` project.

 __To publish locally:__